This post may contain affiliate links.

 5 from 2 votes

 This deliciously zesty, nutty and crunchy Carrot Salad is quick, easy and packed full of flavour.
-It’s a perfect vegan side dish or main course in summer or winter.
+It’s a perfect side dish in summer or winter.

 Prep Time: 10 minutes